-A visit to the Edgar Allan Poe house is a journey into the mind of the famous American writer.
+A visit to the Edgar Allan Poe House & Museum is a journey into the mind of the famous American writer.
 Built in Baltimore in 1930, the unassuming 5-room row house is a shrine to Poe, who lived here for two years.
 The museum showcases Poe’s daily life and writings he penned in the home, while his grave is at nearby Westminster Hall.

 Edgar Allen Poe resided in this red-brick row house from 1833 to 1835, during which time he allegedly wrote seven stories and four poems here.
 The house was saved from demolition in 1941 and is now a National Historic Landmark for literary lovers to enjoy.
 Inside, visitors can see various objects from Poe’s life, works, and legacy.
 A few blocks away, Poe lies at rest in the Westminster Hall burial ground.